MohammadKurjieh/vscode-verilog/README.md

     Use Icarus Verilog to run the current code.

+* **Compile all Verilog HDL Files in a directory**

+    Use Icarus Verilog to all the files in the directory.

 * **Stop Running**

     Stop Running Code.

 ## Release Notes

+### Version 0.0.7

+* Added Compile All.
+* Generated files are moved to ./build
+* Minor ts types improvements

 ### Version 0.0.6